Lancelot: Guinevere and knight-errantry

 Almost immediately upon his arrival, Lancelot and the young Queen Guinevere fall in love through a strange magical connection between them, and one of his adventures in the prose cycles involves saving her from abduction by Arthur's enemy Maleagant.
 The exact timing and sequence of events vary from one source to another, and some details are found only in certain sources.
-The Maleagant episode actually marked the end of the original, non-cyclic version of the Prose Lancelot (before the later much longer versions), telling of only of the hero's childhood and early youth.
+The Maleagant episode actually marked the end of the original, non-cyclic version of the Prose Lancelot (before the later much longer versions), telling of only the hero's childhood and early youth.
 In the Prose Lancelot, he is actually knighted by Guinevere instead of by Arthur.

 In Malory's abridged telling in Le Morte d'Arthur, Lancelot's knighting is performed by the King, and both Lancelot's rescue of the Queen from Meleagant and the physical consummation of their relationship is postponed for years.
 As described by Malory, after having broken through the iron bars of her prison chamber with his bare hands, "Sir Launcelot wente to bedde with the Quene and toke no force of his hurte honed, but toke his plesaunce and hys lyknge untyll hit was the dawning of the day."
 This transgression takes place late in Malory's telling, following Lancelot's failure in the Grail Quest.
 Nevertheless, just as in Malory's "French book" source, his Lancelot too devotes himself to the service of Guinevere early on in his tale.
 Several (far from all) of Lancelot's initial knight-errant style adventures from the Vulgate Cycle did make their way into Malory's compilation.
 These episodes range from defeating the mighty villain Turquine who had been holding several of Arthur's knights prisoner, to slaying a duo of giant knights (in the Vulgate, the locals then declare Lancelot their lord and try to make him stay with them).
 He also emerges victorious from a number of tournaments, among them once when fighting on behalf of Maleagant's father King Bagdemagus.